 Before acting on your impulse and losing control over your hormones, it is vital to discuss each other’s past.

-Either you are hitched, are planning to hitch in near future or are just currently dating- check up on your partner from time to time.
-Hit a text, shoot an email, make a PowerPoint presentation, call away, Skype; do anything just to have a heart to heart conversation every day.
+Whether you are hitched, are planning to hitch in the near future, or are just currently dating- check up on your partner from time to time.
+Hit a text, shoot an email, make a PowerPoint presentation, call away, Skype; do anything just to have a heart-to-heart conversation every day.

 It is imperative to make your significant other realize that you are there for them at any time of the day.

-At times,lend a listening ear or a shoulder to weep on or render a valuable advice.
+At times,lend a listening ear or a shoulder to weep on or render valuable advice.
 Make sure no bitter feelings are stacked up against each other and you guys are on the same page.
 Be clear in your communication and give them their personal space if they need it.